The 15 Best Software Development Companies in Romania

 Romania's IT outsourcing segment is worth $507 million in 2025 (Statista), within a broader $1.36 billion IT services market growing at 10.02% CAGR through 2029.
 The broader IT&C sector turned over EUR 23.6 billion in 2024 (Business Review) and contributed 6.67% to GDP, approaching 8% in 2025.
 Romania attracted EUR 5.7 billion in FDI in 2024 with Software & IT Services as the leading sector.
 The country has nearly 200,000 IT professionals, 550+ software development companies, and scores "Very High" on the EF English Proficiency Index (#11 globally).

-What types of custom software development do Romanian companies offer?
+What software development services do Romanian companies offer?

 How skilled are Romanian software developers?

-Romanian software developers are among the most technically capable in Eastern Europe.
+Romanian developers rank among the most technically capable in Eastern Europe.
 The country produces 7.3% of tertiary graduates in ICT fields (5th among OECD countries) and 30.9% of university students pursue STEM programs.
-Romanian software developers consistently perform well in international programming competitions, and the country's software development talent is validated by the presence of R&D centers from Oracle, Adobe, Amazon, and Google.
-Many software developers in Romania hold certifications in cloud platforms (AWS, Azure, GCP) and modern frameworks, making them well-suited for complex software development projects.
+Romanian engineers perform consistently well in international programming competitions, and the presence of R&D centers from Oracle, Adobe, Amazon, and Google validates the technical ceiling.
+Cloud-platform certifications (AWS, Azure, GCP) are widely held and make Romanian talent suitable for complex modernization and product-engineering work.

 Are Romanian developers experienced with machine learning and AI?

 Yes.
-Romania has a growing AI and machine learning ecosystem, anchored by companies like UiPath (the RPA pioneer) and DRUID AI (conversational AI, $31M Series C).
-Several software development companies in Romania now offer AI software development capabilities, including natural language processing, computer vision, and predictive analytics.
-Cluj-Napoca and Bucharest are the primary hubs for AI talent, with university programs at Politehnica Bucharest and Technical University of Cluj-Napoca producing graduates with strong machine learning foundations.
-For companies seeking an AI software development company in Romania, the market offers both specialized AI firms and larger software companies that have added machine learning practice areas.
+Romania's AI ecosystem is anchored by UiPath (the RPA pioneer) and DRUID AI (conversational AI, $31M Series C).
+Several Romanian vendors now offer AI development capabilities spanning NLP, computer vision, and predictive analytics.
+Cluj-Napoca and Bucharest are the primary hubs for AI talent, with university programs at Politehnica Bucharest and the Technical University of Cluj-Napoca producing graduates with strong machine learning foundations.
+Buyers seeking a dedicated AI vendor in Romania can choose between AI-specialist firms and general-purpose vendors with added ML practices.

 We Are a Collaborative of Experts in The Software Development Industry